fernandoroa/invoice-public/README.md

 ## Inner logic

-The content of `.json` files will build a field for each element.
+- The content of `.json` files will build a field for each element in the app.
-The first box is manually built, and passes its values to the `.Rmd` via `params` in `yaml` header.
+- The first box is manually built, and passes its values to the `.Rmd` via `params` in `yaml` header.
+- The `.Rmd` reads the `.json` files directly.